Skip to content

 Find proper boot.img

-KernelSU provides a generic boot.img for GKI devices and you should flash the boot.img to the boot partition of the device.
+KernelSU provides a generic boot.img for GKI devices, and you should flash the boot.img to the boot partition of the device.

 You can download boot.img from GitHub Release, please note that you should use the correct version of boot.img.
-If you don't know which file to download, please carefully read the description of KMI and Security Patch Level in this document.
+If you don't know which file to download, please carefully read the description of KMI and Security patch level in this document.

 Normally, there are three boot files in different formats under the same KMI and security patch level.
 They are all the same except for the kernel compression format.
 Please check the kernel compression format of your original boot.img.
 You should use the correct format, such as lz4, gz; if you use an incorrect compression format, you may encounter bootloop after flashing boot.